-Dr. Eva Ponce is the Director of the research area on Omnichannel Distribution Strategies at the MIT Center for Transportation & Logistics, as Research Scientist.
+Dr. Eva Ponce is the Director of the MIT Omnichannel Distribution Strategies Lab at the MIT Center for Transportation & Logistics, as Research Scientist.
 Her current research focus is the design of omnichannel distribution strategies that integrates online and offline channels.
 Her main focus is to help retailers, and manufacturers to understand how e-commerce growth and mobile devices are affecting and transforming their supply chains.
 She also leads research initiatives on Circular Supply Chains, Reverse Logistics, and Closed-Loop Supply Chains.

 Dr. Ponce is the Executive Director of the MITx MicroMasters Program in Supply Chain Management.
 She leads the MicroMasters in SCM team and oversees the five massive online MITx courses in Supply Chain Management (CTL.SCx courses) plus the Comprehensive Final Exam (CTL.CFx) that make up the MicroMasters Program.
 The courses are attended by tens of thousands of students in open-enrollment from more than 190 countries.